millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 >>> my_list=["Hello",91.7,"world",15,100,-10.2]

 Here the list ``my_list`` contains two strings, two floats (decimal values), and two integers.
-We can access any of the elements in a given list, or any subset of the elements by indexing and slicing.
-The elements in a list are all labeled from left to right with an integer index, starting at zero.
-For example, the first element in ``my_list`` is ``"Hello"`` which has index ``0``, the second element is ``91.7`` and has index ``1``, and so on.
-To access any of the individual objects in the list, we use a pair of square brackets ``[]`` as in the following example.
+The benefit of lists is that we can store lots of data and access it easily because each entry in a list is labeled with an index starting at 0.
+We can access any element in a list "indexing" with ``[]``.

 >>> my_list[0]
 Hello
 >>> my_list[4]
 100
+>>> my_list[5]
+-10.2

 .. warning::